The Eye of the Fly

 “Doing for me?
 What are you talking about?
 I was having sex when you were reading Tolkein, the comic strips Dondi and Peanuts, and all of those stupid Chose Your Own Adventures you nerds read.”

-“Did you forge the relationships you had with these people in such a way that it helped you have more meaningful experiences that helped shape your life in profound ways in life?”
+“Did you forge the relationships you had with these people in such a way that helped you have more meaningful experiences that helped shape your life in profound ways in life?”

 “No, I was having sex with them.”

 We’re not to question the idea that if we could’ve had more sexual experiences when we were young, we’d be better individuals now, or at least cooler people.
 Others drop the philosophy that if we had sex more often as young people, we wouldn’t be such a stick in the mud now.
-Some of us did have such an opportunity when we were nine or ten-year-old, but we turned them down because we were scared, and we weren’t ready.
+Some of us did have such opportunities when we were nine or ten-year-old, but we turned them down because we were scared, and we weren’t ready.
 So, if we said yes to that incredibly beautiful sixteen-year-old babysitter, we’d be better people now?

 Due to the fact that so many people laugh at such admissions now, we’ve been conditioned to feel shame, regret, and embarrassment about that fact.
 We feel shame admitting that, and we regret it almost every day.
-Why, because we have been conditioned to believe that that exchange of fluids will make us different people.
+Why, because we have been conditioned to believe that that exchange of fluids would’ve somehow made us better people.
 This line of thinking gives credence to the idea that we never truly escape high school.
 We all wanted to be the cool kids in high school, and no amount of rationale will ever defeat this.
 Even when we reach our forties, and beyond, and we begin to appreciate our nerdy, reading youth for what it was, we still find it difficult to defeat the superficial, hyper-sexual Friends mentality.

-On the flip side, no one would say that reading the Lord of the Rings series is an optimal component of a child’s development, it does put that child on the road to every parent’s holy grail: The love of reading.
+On the flip side, no one would say that reading the Lord of the Rings series is an essential component of a child’s development, it does put that child on the road to every parent’s holy grail: The love of reading.
 A goal made all the more difficult by the instant gratification philosophy put forth by the Friends show.
 It did not, nor will it ever make a person better or cooler person

 For most of us, the opportunities to be sexually active at a young age were there, but some of us were too busy being kids, doing kid’s stuff, and as I wrote, we were simply too scared.
-When this Friends joke came along and told us that if we were truly cool, we should’ve been doing that all along, we regretted being that nerd that was too scared, enjoyed reading fantasy books, and mindlessly enjoyed our youth.
+When this Friends joke came along and told us that if we were truly cool, we should’ve been doing that all along, we regretted being that nerd who was too scared, enjoyed reading fantasy books, and mindlessly enjoyed our youth.
 We thought we missed out on something fundamental that made them better than us.
 In truth, such a philosophy will eventually catch up to them when the one thing that separated them from the pack, sexual activity, becomes more and more meaningless to them as they age.
 Like a drug user, they might vie for more and more of it for more meaningful sexual interactions, to try to recapture the euphoria they felt when they were virgins touched for the very first time.
 At some point, after a number of ruined marriages and meaningless encounters, they might realize that their life has amounted to nothing more than a series of superficial indulgences that have amounted to nothing more than a superficial life.

-That’s another question I might have for these Friends’ types, if I agreed to have sex with my babysitter when I was nine or ten, would sexual interactions prove less meaningful throughout my life, or would it prove so meaningful that I would develop a sexual addiction?
+That’s another question I might have for these Friends’ types, if I agreed to have sex with my babysitter when I was nine or ten, would sexual interactions prove less meaningful throughout my life, or would it prove so meaningful that I developed a sexual addiction?
 Another question, on the same plane, would sex become such a primary driver for me that the rest of the otherwise normal, youthful activities I experienced between 10 and 18 be rendered comparatively meaningless?

-It is for all these reasons that some of us find it difficult to sit quietly through those sci-fi movies that depict an exceptionally gifted, physical men and women who are also an exceptionally gifted intellect.
+It is for all these reasons that some of us find it difficult to sit quietly through those superhero movies that depict an exceptionally gifted men and women, gifted with the eye of the fly, the ears of the owl, the various sensory receptors of the snake, or the nose of the bloodhound who are also exceptionally gifted intellects.
 There is just no way, some of us want to shout.
-Some of them might be smart, for there are always exceptions to the rule, but not that smart, not exceptionally gifted smart.
+Some of them might be smart, for there are always exceptions to the rule, but not that smart, not that exceptionally gifted in intellectual arenas.
 There’s always a trade-off, especially if they’ve been an exceptionally gifted, physical specimen since birth.
-They wouldn’t need to go through the painstakingly gradual process of developing an exceptional gift that separated them from the pack.
-They’re already exceptionally gifted physically, and they have been since birth, and we all know there is always a trade-off in this sense.
+Some may have been trained by their parents, or pseudo parents, to avoid relying on their gifts, but we have to think they would’ve accidentally, or incidentally, relied on their special gifts to the detriment of optimal brain development.
+There would’ve been some point when they realized that they didn’t need to go through the painstakingly arduous, and at times embarrassing, process of gradual development.
+In human nature, as in nature, there is always a trade-off in this sense.